fbpx

 Omaha Henry Doorly Zoo and Aquarium Entrance

 At the top of the list is the Omaha Henry Doorly Zoo and Aquarium!
 Omaha’s incredible zoo was rated the best in the world by TripAdvisor.
 It’s also widely considered the largest in terms of the number of species and acres.
-It’s home to 17,000 animals, and it features breathtaking attractions like an indoor swamp, rainforest, desert, aquarium, and butterfly exhibit.
+The zoo is home to 17,000 animals, and it features breathtaking attractions like an indoor swamp, rainforest, desert, aquarium, and butterfly exhibit.

 The Durham Museum

-At the time of the World Series, they’ll have special expositions on Nelson Mandela, dinosaurs, Nebraska during World War II, film in Omaha during the 20th century, and more!
-It’s a great way to spend the afternoon in Omaha!
+At the time of the World Series, they’ll have special expositions on LEGO skyscraper builds, lunchbox collections, the 75th anniversary of Omaha’s World War II Memorial Park, and more!
+A visit to the Durham is a great way to spend the afternoon in Omaha!

 Brickway Brewery and Distillery